 In 1920, Old Fall River Road was the first automobile route to open in Rocky Mountain National Park.
-It’s closed to motor traffic in the winter, but wide open for snowshoers and backcountry skiers, leading to stunning panoramas of the park’s high-elevation basins and ridgelines.
-Trail Ridge Road is also closed to vehicles in the winter, and it’s another good option for cross-country skiing.
+It’s closed to motor traffic in the winter, but wide open for snowshoers, leading to stunning panoramas of the park’s high-elevation basins and ridgelines.
+Trail Ridge Road is also closed to vehicles in the winter and it’s another good option for cross-country skiing.

-Lastly, anglers will be pleased to know that despite the cold temperatures, the flowing water of the rivers keep them from freezing, allowing fly fishing year-round.
+Lastly, anglers will be pleased to know that despite the cold temperatures, the flowing water of the rivers keeps them from freezing, allowing fly fishing year-round.
 While trout decrease their activity in the winter months, dedicated fly fishermen take up the challenge and can get results.
 (Note, a fishing license is still required.)
 If ice fishing is more your style, as long as you’re equipped with hand-augers and a fishing license, you can take on the frozen lakes and ponds in Rocky Mountain National Park.

 2. A Foodie

 If you’re seeking a well-rounded breakfast, there’s the Cuban Benedict oozing with pulled pork on homemade chorizo biscuits at Claire’s.
-After spending the day meandering through shops and galleries along Elkhorn Avenue, taking a Wintertime Wonders Bus Tour, or hiking around the frosty Lake Estes, there is no shortage of haunts to find a juicy steak.
-You also have several options when it comes to authentic Mexican and Italian fare.
+After spending the day meandering through shops and galleries along Elkhorn Avenue, taking a stroll hiking around the frosty Lake Estes, there is no shortage of haunts to find a juicy steak.
+You also have several options when it comes to authentic Mexican and Italian and Italian.